 If you’re in the market for a new smartphone or carrier — or you’re simply interested in cell phone networks — you’ve likely encountered the acronyms CDMA and GSM before.
-You may be wondering what they are, and how they affect your phone?
+But what are they, and how do they affect your phone?

-The two cellular standards function in different regions and allow for global communication between individuals, though, each converts incoming and outgoing data into radio waves differently.
+The two cellular standards function in different regions and allow for global communication between individuals, and each converts incoming and outgoing data into radio waves differently.
 Neither should be a huge factor when buying a cell phone (unlike 4G and LTE), but it’s definitely worth knowing your stuff, since not all cell phones are guaranteed to work on both standard.
-It depends on where you are and what you’re looking for, and who you’re with.
+It depends on where you are, what you’re looking for, and who you’re with.

 GSM stands for Global System for Mobile Communication, and unless you live in the United States or Russia, this is probably the technology your phone network uses, given it’s the standard system for most of the world.
 GSM networks use TDMA, which stands for Time Division Multiple Access.
 TDMA works by assigning time slots to multiple conversation streams, alternating them in sequence and switching between each conversation in very short intervals.
 During these intervals, phones can transmit their information.
 In order for the network to know which users are connected to the network, each phone uses a subscriber identification module card, or SIM card.